Redleg: History

 Many of the Redlegs' ancestors were transported by Oliver Cromwell after his conquest of Ireland.
+Some were sent from England by the Bloody Assizes following Monmouth's rebellion against James II.
 Others had originally arrived on Barbados in the early to mid-17th century as indentured servants, to work on the sugar plantations.
 Small groups of Germans and Portuguese prisoners of war were also imported as plantation labourers.
-After the Monmouth rebellion, one thousand two hundred rebels were sold as slaves for the Barbados plantations.

 By the 18th century, indentured servants became less common.
 African slaves were trained in all necessary trades, so there was no demand for paid white labour.
 The Redlegs, in turn, were unwilling to work alongside the freed black population on the plantations.

 Because of the deplorable conditions under which the Redlegs lived, a campaign was initiated in the mid-19th century to move portions of the population to other islands which would be more economically hospitable.
 The relocation process succeeded, and a distinct community of Redleg descendants live in the Dorsetshire Hill District on St. Vincent as well as on the islands of Grenada around Mt.
 Moritz and Bequia.

 The term "Redleg" is also used in South Carolina, where Barbadians had settled.